johannbuscail/binance-futures-helper/README.md

 - the yellow log window with calculation details can be be hidden, but the position size will still be set automatically

+# Thanks
+Thanks to [jericho1338](https://github.com/jericho1338) for the idea and the [initial implementation](https://github.com/jericho1338/binance-position-calculator)!

 # Disclaimer

 Last updated: March 15, 2022